GVR Report cover Coiled Tubing Market Size, Share & Trends Report

 Recent Development

 • In May 2025, Halliburton deployed its largest-ever coiled tubing intervention system at its New Iberia Training Facility in Louisiana.
-This advanced system includes coiled tubing injector named Halliburton's V135HP, a reel capable of holding 36,000 feet of 2-3/8-inch coiled tubing, and a tension lift frame with an impressive 750-ton capacity.
+This advanced system features a coiled tubing injector, Halliburton's V135HP, a reel capable of holding 36,000 feet of 2-3/8-inch coiled tubing, and a tension lift frame with a remarkable 750-ton capacity.

 Coiled Tubing Market Report Scope